 What's the value of the digitalization of alarm management?

 Adopting an alarm management platform based on a cloud architecture has many competitive advantages.

-As data is stored decentrally in the cloud, all required to access information is an internet connection.
-Since everyone accesses data from home, on the go, and from everywhere globally, there is a significant amount of freedom, adding a great deal of flexibility to daily work practices.
+As data is stored in the cloud, an internet connection is required to access information.
+Since everyone accesses data from home, on the go, and everywhere globally, there is a significant amount of freedom, adding great flexibility to daily work practices.

 To guarantee the highest availability of all offered services, cloud-based alarm management platforms like evalink run on microservices.
 Designed redundantly and backed up by a multi-regional setting and multiple data centers, it provides reliability, ensures business continuity and improved disaster recovery, and minimizes the risk of facing any downtime or productivity losses.

 To continually adapt to a company's situation, cloud solutions like evalink are scalable.
 They allow operations and storage requirements to scale up or down without capacity constraints as workloads change.
 That way, businesses can grow expendable and still be able to manage alarms the same way, which is a direct competitive advantage to gain shares in a tight market.

 Moving businesses to the cloud may reduce the cost of maintaining or upgrading IT systems the conventional way: Buying new models relying on legacy infrastructures.
 Using a cloud-based model for alarm management instead can be more cost-effective.
 How?
 Translating the investment expenditure for new equipment or external hosting into operational spending only.
 Many cloud solutions offer one-time-payment or pay-as-you-go models so that IT costs can be lowered to a significant amount - like the evalink alarm management platform.